Update (2017-12-04): This workflow has been updated to include support for iPhone X. The following post has been updated to reflect this.

 It's been almost two years since I made a workflow to create device-framed screenshots.
 Since then, Workflow added an Overlay Image action that allows users to place one image on top of another, making the need to slice up device images redundant.
 I figured that those wanting to create device-framed screenshots would eventually use this as a replacement for my workflow.

 Nonetheless, the original workflow proved to be quite popular and I still get asked about it from time to time.
 Just last week, I helped someone on Twitter who was having trouble using the old workflow.
-I've now created a replacement action extension workflow that uses Overlay Image to generate device-framed screenshots for iPhone, iPad, iPhone SE, and Apple Watch.
+I've now created a replacement action extension workflow that uses Overlay Image to generate device-framed screenshots for iPhone, iPhone X, iPad, iPhone SE, and Apple Watch.

 Unlike the old one, this workflow doesn't need you to download image assets manually.
 The workflow operates as an action extension for images, but if you run it from within Workflow it will automatically download the image assets and save them to iCloud Drive for you.